dojo/docs/dijit/form/ValidationTextBox.rst

 Declarative example
 -------------------

-ValidationTextBox widgets usually use Regular Expression validation, as in the following examples:
+ValidationTextBox widgets usually use Regular Expression validation, as in the following example:

 .. cv-compound::